Shared Housing Ownership

 Interested in Shared Ownership at Heyford Park?

-If you are interested in buying a Shared Ownership property at Heyford Park, your first step will be to register with Help to Buy South.
+If you are interested in buying a Shared Ownership Housing at Heyford Park, your first step will be to register with Help to Buy South.
 Help to buy South are the registered Help to Buy Agent for the Cherwell District.

 Once you are registered with Help to Buy South, you will be able to view the full range of Shared Ownership properties available at Heyford Park.
 You will also be directed to the relevant information that you will need to enquire about individual properties here at Heyford Park.